 Originally from Maine, Colin holds a bachelor’s degree in music composition from the Hartt School, a master’s degree in choral conducting from the Yale School of Music, and a doctorate in choral conducting from Rutgers University.

-He has conducted the Rutgers University Choir, the Hartford Chorale Chamber Singers, the Hartt Choir and Camerata, and has sung and conducted with C4 (The Choral Composer-Conductor Collective).
+He has conducted the Rutgers University Choir, the Hartford Chorale Chamber Singers, the Hartt Choir and Camerata, North River Sing, and has sung and conducted with C4 (The Choral Composer-Conductor Collective).

-Colin’s compositions have been performed by ensembles at Rutgers, Westminster Choir College, Hartt, Yale, and throughout the country, including Seraphic Fire, the Yale Schola Cantorum, the Yale Alumni Chorus, C4, VOCE, and the Riverside Choral Society, and by ensembles across the country and on four continents.
+Colin’s compositions have been performed by ensembles at Rutgers, Westminster Choir College, Hartt, Yale, and throughout the country and on four continents, including Seraphic Fire, the Yale Schola Cantorum, the Yale Alumni Chorus, C4, VOCE, Tapestry, and the Riverside Choral Society.

-In addition to conducting the West Village Chorale, Colin currently serves as music director for Grace Church Van Vorst in Jersey City, and directs Amuse in New York and North River Sing in Jersey City.
-In Fall 2016, he will serve on the conducting faculty at SUNY New Paltz.
+In addition to conducting the West Village Chorale, Colin currently serves as the choir director at Rutgers Preparatory School, as music director for Grace Church Van Vorst in Jersey City, and music director for Amuse Singers in New York.

 Elena Belli, Pianist and Assistant Conductor